nanlabs/bittensor-subnet-example/README.md

 ![Create application within a container](./docs/vscode-open-in-container.gif)

-Once the container is running inside VSCode, you can run the Glue jobs locally as follows:
+Once the container is running inside VSCode, you can run the project locally as follows:

 ```sh
 # Install and setup Rust and Cargo